openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvImage.markdown

-Copy a ofxCvShortImage into the current ofxCvImage.
+Copy the image data of a ofxCvShortImage into the ofxCvImage instance.